-Activity number Activity description

-(ee) Critical biodiversity areas as identified in

-systematic biodiversity plans adopted by the

-competent authority or in bioregional plans;
+Activity number Activity description harbours that will not increase the development internal and access roads will need to traverse some footprint of the port or harbour. of the identified surface water features. g.
+Northern Cape ii.
+Outside urban areas: (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans;"